 You may get a predetermined price based on the above factors or an hourly rate, with an estimate of the overall cost.

 Be sure to find out if you’ll be paying extra for graphics incorporated into the design, what the taxes are (if any), and any other “extra” charges.

 Asking this should give you a general sense of what your involvement will be.
 Will you be getting assistance in writing solid marketing copy for the web or doing it on your own?

 What about the design?
 Will you be able to give input if you want to?
-Will you be allowed to hand over the reigns entirely to the designer, if that’s what you prefer?
-Determine what sort of involvement you’ll want to have on getting to a design that you love.
+Will you be allowed to hand over the reins entirely to the designer, if that’s what you prefer?
+Determine what sort of involvement you’ll want to have in getting to a design that you love.
 You may have a distinct image in your mind or some examples of websites you’ve seen that you really like that you wish to convey to the designer.
-Or, you may have no idea what you want, just that you don’t want fuchsia text on a lemon yellow background and, that you trust the designer to work his magic.
+Or, you may have no idea what you want, just that you don’t want fuchsia text on a lemon yellow background and that, otherwise, you trust the designer to work his magic.

 4. What are the timelines?

 Usually, the designer will need some input from you before she can begin work.
 An idea of what pages you’ll need, what the content (text and images) of those pages will be, a logo (if you have one), and style preferences will be required in order to start putting together a design for your site.
 The designer should be able to tell you how long it will take to come up with a design mock-up from that point.
 This may include time for revisions, based on what you think of the initial concept.